Table of Contents

 directory for the domain to which you want to deploy.
 If you

-are using the default domain, domain1
+are using the default domain, domain1, which is

 set up by the GlassFish installation process, the appropriate